WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/t.md

 Two words.
 Not *timezone*.

 Don't hyphenate and insert a space as a noun.
-Hyphenate as a verb phrase such as *the connection timed out*.
+Hyphenate as an adjective.

 ## tl;dr
 ## toggle